Guerrilla crosswalk: Baltimore

-In the Baltimore neighborhood known as Hampden, a 2011 repaving project endured longer than planned.
+In the Baltimore neighborhood of Hampden, a 2011 repaving project endured longer than planned.
 After paving was complete, new crosswalks should have been painted, but the task was left undone with the contractor's justification that the cold weather prevented any street striping.
 This busy intersection was determined unsafe by many of the locals.
-Eventually one resident took it upon himself to take action.
-As he painted the crosswalk lines late into the night, he noticed that cops passed by but no citation was ever given.
-The local city council woman rather than pursue some level of prosecution actually offered a hearty "thank you."
+Eventually one resident took it upon himself to paint the crosswalk lines late at the night.
+The man was thanked by the local city council.